 The Security Policy is expressed by the set of Security Functional Requirements and implemented by the TOE.
-It covers the following issues: The Security Policy of the TOE is to provide basic Security Functionalities to be used by the smart card operating system and the smart card application thus providing an overall smart card system security.
-Therefore, the TOE will implement algorithms to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a random number generator.
+It covers the following issues:

+The Security Policy of the TOE is to provide basic security functionalities to be used by the smart card operating system and the smart card application thus providing an overall smart card system security.
+Therefore, the TOE will implement a symmetric cryptographic block cipher algorithm (Triple-DES and AES) to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a True Random Number Generator (TRNG).